summer-1072/yolov8/README.md

 Use:
 1) Download Dataset Address: https://bdd-data.berkeley.edu/
    You can download the data and place it in the following directory structure.
 The images folder contains images related to train, val, and test, the labels folder contains label files related to train and val, and the videos folder contains video files that require inference.

    <img alt="data.png" src="assert%2Fdata.png"/>

-   Run "python /utils/dataset.py" to generate train and val data labels that are compatible with YOLO in the labels folder
+   run "python /utils/dataset.py" to generate train and val data labels that are compatible with YOLO in the labels folder

 2) Train Model run "python /run/train.py" to train model.